AmirKh20/CPP-Codes/README.md

 # CPP-Codes
-Some random C++ codes that I have written
+Some random C++ codes that I have written during college or before.